stroborobo/werc/sites/werc.cat-v.org/apps/blagh/index.md

 Blagh - A Blogging engine for people who hate blogs
 ===================================================

-Balgh is werc a werc app that implements a blogging engine.
+Blagh is a werc app that implements a blogging engine.

 Some features include: